15 Great Jobs for Blind People: How to Succeed With a Visual Impairment

 Having visual acuity of 20/200 means that a person can see things that are 20 feet away with the same clarity that normally sighted people can see 200 feet away.
 But that definition can be hard to picture.
 For a better sense of what this means, think of the eye chart you look at when you go to an eye doctor.
 Legally blind people can often see the large E at the top, but nothing else, while wearing corrective lenses.

 3. Total blindness is different than legal blindness.
 For many people who are legally blind, vision isn't completely erased.
-In fact, about 85 percent of people who are considered legally blind can see forms, colors, or shapes.9 But people who are totally blind can't see those things at all.
+In fact, according to VisionAware, about 85 percent of people who are considered legally blind can see forms, colors, or shapes.
+But people who are totally blind can't see those things at all.

 4. Low vision is poor vision that can't be corrected.
 A person with low vision has a visual acuity of 20/70, which means that he or she can see at 20 feet what a person without a vision impairment can see at 70 feet.
 But some people prefer a looser definition of low vision, in which the term describes any eyesight issue that prevents normal functioning.

 It's important to realize that aside from "total blindness," none of these definitions provide a clear picture of how well a specific person can see, since eyesight has many dimensions.
 And a particular eyesight diagnosis doesn't tell you what someone is capable of doing.

 Here's why: Sometimes, a person with very poor visual acuity needs less assistance than a person with better visual acuity.
 It often comes down to how much a person's eyesight interferes with the tasks of daily living.